AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Auxiliary tool operations/DescribeIpInfo.md

 Checks whether a specified IP address is assigned to an Alibaba Cloud Content Delivery Network \(CDN\) node.

-You can call this operation up to 50 times per second with each account.
+The maximum number of times that each user can call this operation per second is 50.

 ## Debugging